AXSOME THERAPEUTICS, INC. (NASDAQ: AXSM) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Axsome Therapeutics, Inc. (NASDAQ: AXSM)

 Did you lose money on investments in Axsome Therapeutics?
 If so, please visit Axsome Therapeutics, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, June 01, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Axsome Therapeutics, Inc. (“Axsome” or the “Company”) ( AXSM) between December 30, 2019 and April 22, 2022, inclusive (the “Class Period”).
+NEW YORK, June 1, 2022 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Axsome Therapeutics, Inc. ("Axsome" or the "Company") (NASDAQ: AXSM) between December 30, 2019 and April 22, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934.

 Axsome is a biopharmaceutical company that engages in the development of novel therapies for central nervous system ("CNS") disorders in the U.S. The Company is developing, among other product candidates, AXS-07, a novel, oral, rapidly absorbed, multi-mechanistic, and investigational medicine for the acute treatment of migraine.